brycemcd/brycemcd.github.io/_posts/2015-07-05-plotting-user-retention-curves-in-R.md

 </a>

 Note that `X0.weeks.later` isn't that interesting for this product.
-So, cut it can be cut out by simply subsetting the data:
+So, it can be cut out by simply subsetting the data:

 `retention %>% filter(t != 'X0.weeks.later' & weeks_ago != 27)`